BLOCKCE/Hopr-GUI/README.md

 ```

 If you have any questions or need help, ask in the post in utilities in the RGC discord server (https://discord.gg/ASBxMYeBNn).
-We will continue to update this until we think it doesn't require any more updates.
-If you have any feature requests you can also post those in the utilities post in the RGC discord server.